Orangethroat darter: Species interactions

-Life History
+Life history

 The orangethroat darter males are typically of smaller length than the females, yet they prefer smaller females.
 This is due to the sex ratio of abundance of this species being very male dominated, about seven to one.
 According to Hubbs, et al., the season of E. spectabile is slightly earlier than that of E. caeruleum, usually beginning in mid to late March.
 Ideal spawning habitat was at the upper ends of riffles with sandy and gravelly bottoms interspersed with larger cobble.
 Hubbs, et al. went on to state that gravid or pregnant female E. spectabile were reported to contain anywhere from twenty to two hundred and fifty eggs.
 The eggs of this particular species are tolerant of a wide range of temperature with good hatching success from 10 C to 27 C (50 F to 81 F).
 The hatching success of this fish is relatively high as well has the yearling success due to its nature of seeking out large mouth bass nests for food and protection from predation.
 The orangethroat darter reaches reproductive maturity at the age of one year at a length of only 30 millimeters (1 1/8") or slightly smaller.
-Throughout another study that took place in Kentucky by Small, it was noted that young was growing to a length of about 45 millimeters (1 3/4") within the first year and by the second year, it was reported that lengths of this species reached 60-70 millimeters (2 3/8" - 2 3/4").
+Throughout another study that took place in Kentucky by Small, it was noted that young grew to a length of about 45 millimeters (1 3/4") within the first year and by the second year, it was reported that lengths of this species reached 60–70 millimeters (2 3/8" - 2 3/4").
 Small also noted that the maximum total length is 74 millimeters (2 7/8") yet this species is often much smaller than that.

-Current Management
+Current management

 Etheostoma spectabile is listed as least concern in the entirety of it range due to its high abundance with few limiting factors.
 Currently, the largest threat to E. spectabile is run-off and pollution due to urbanization and urban sprawl.
 A study in Indiana found that the development of an interstate could potentially negatively affect the abundance of a number of fish species, including E. spectabile, because of decreasing water quality of the nearby creek.
 Therefore, the monitoring of run-off and pollution draining into rivers and streams is important due to the adverse effects they could have on fish communities within particular watersheds.
 Currently, management plans consist of reducing nutrient, pesticide, and sediment loadings within such streams in a watershed.
 This same study suggests conservation practices should be a combination of both physical habitat monitoring and water chemistry monitoring, because it would benefit fish communities within headwater streams more than just implementing one conservation practice or the other.
 Although broad management plans are in place for many rivers and streams and their fish communities as a whole, no current management plans in place are specifically focusing on E. spectabile.